Cowes Men’s Shed

 HEAD TO THE SHED – ITS THE SMART AND HEALTHY CHOICE

-Make sawdust . . . . and drink tea!
+Make sawdust . . . . and enjoy a cuppa!

 26jun noon